kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.4.0/guides/format-setting-plugin.md

 ![App image](assets/payment_management_app.png)
 This is an app that manages deposits.<br>
-The text color changes according to the conditions set on the plug-in settings page.
+The background color changes according to the conditions set on the plug-in settings page.

 ## What you will need to have ready